Activity time: 20 minutes

 - Where does your family shop for food?
 Why do you think the adults in your family choose to buy groceries where they do?

-- When Michael Covington started the Georgia Street Community Garden he decided that the produce grown there should be available free for anyone who wanted to come pick it.
+- When Mark Covington started the Georgia Street Community Garden he decided that the produce grown there should be available free for anyone who wanted to come pick it.
 The garden is a gift from the community to the community.
 Who might you want to give your finished potted herb to?
 What effect might your gift have?
 Is there a way that you could give all of your pots together as a garden?

 Including All Participants